Placencia Village is a Creole beach community on the Caribbean coast of Belize.

 The rich varieties of marine habitats also make Placencia an excellent base for sports fishing.
 The mangrove lagoon habitat is teeming in biodiversity and a day of kayaking or canoeing on the Placencia Lagoon is always an adventure.

 Sea kayaks to explore our local coast and beaches are available for rent at the front desk.
-Several tour operators offer fly fishing, deep sea fishing and spearfishing opportunities on the Barrier Reef and beyond.
+Our concierge team can help you find anything you need, from sea kayaks, to the best fly fishermen.

 The entire Placencia Peninsula offers miles of natural beaches, rich mangrove lagoons, and easy access the nearby rainforest of the Maya Mountains, with hidden waterfalls, jungle rivers for tubing, canopy ziplining, hiking trails, horseback riding, and a vast array of exotic wildlife including jaguars and endangered species such as the Scarlet Macaw.